Cohomology Classes

 cohomology_class(v::NormalToricVarietyType, p::MPolyQuoRingElem)

 Construct the toric cohomology class on the toric variety v corresponding to the polynomial p.
-Note that p must reside in the cohomology ring of v.
+The polynomial p must lie in the cohomology ring of v.

 Examples